Multimodal Subspace Support Vector Data Description

-The examples of multimodal representations are common in different application areas.
-In \cite{qu2017active}, active multimodal sensor system for target recognition and tracking is studied where information from three different sensors (visual, infrared, and hyperspectral) is used.
+The examples of multimodal representations are prevalent in different application areas.
+In \cite{qu2017active}, an active multimodal sensor system for target recognition and tracking is studied where information from three different sensors (visual, infrared, and hyperspectral) is used.
 In \cite{zhang2018vehicle}, a framework for vehicle tracking with multimodal data (velocity and images) is proposed where the outcome of velocity modality estimated by using a Kalman filter on the data obtained from motion sensors is fused with features learned from image modality by the color-faster R-CNN method.
-In \cite{kye2017multimodal}, multimodal data collection framework for mental stress monitoring is studied.
-In the proposed framework, physiological and motion sensor data of people's under stress is collected.
+In \cite{kye2017multimodal}, a multimodal data collection framework for mental stress monitoring is studied.
+In the proposed framework, physiological and motion sensor data of people under stress are collected.

-The data in multimodal applications comes from different modalities, where each modality has its own statistical properties and contains specific information.
-The different modalities usually share high level concepts and semantic information and all together contain more information than any single-modal data \cite{gu2017learning}.
+The data in multimodal applications come from different modalities, where each modality has its own statistical properties and contains specific information.
+The different modalities usually share high-level concepts and semantic information, and all together contain more information than any single-modal data \cite{gu2017learning}.
 If we build a model separately for each modality, the relationship between the modalities cannot be exploited efficiently.
-In multimodal subspace learning the goal is to infer a shared latent representation, that can accurately model data from each original modality and exploit the relationship between the modalities.
+In multimodal subspace learning, the goal is to infer a shared latent representation, that can accurately model data from each original modality and exploit the relationship between the modalities.